 Ina Garten ran a catering company and bakery.
 She consistently feeds armies of people.
 Her recipes are HUGE.
 Her cupcake recipe makes two dozen cupcakes.
 I’ve taken that batter and turned it into a gorgeous 2-layer cake for Easter, but we can feed off of it for weeks.

-As much as I adore this cream cheese frosted carrot cake, it has been reserved for only very special occasions because my waistline doesn’t need a 2-layer carrot cake sitting around.
+As much as I adore this easy carrot cake with cream cheese frosting, it has been reserved for only very special occasions because my waistline doesn’t need a 2-layer carrot cake sitting around.

 Over the weekend, the girls and I were having fun with some Easter crafts.
 Spring is coming and thoughts of this carrot cake appeared.
 It was a rainy Sunday and housebound as we were, baking sounded like it would be fun.
 I was craving the cream cheese carrot cake but didn’t want that big of a treat.